The Light in the Piazza (musical): Other productions

 The musical was produced in London at Royal Festival Hall from June 14, 2019 to July 6, starring Renée Fleming as Margaret Johnson and Dove Cameron as Clara.
 Daniel Evans directed.
 This production then moved to the Dorothy Chandler Pavilion in Los Angeles in October, the Lyric Opera of Chicago in December with Solea Pfeiffer taking over as Clara.

+A semi-staged Encores! production ran at New York City Center from June 21–25, 2023.
+It starred Ruthie Ann Miles as Margaret, Shereen Ahmed as Franca, Andréa Burns as Signora Naccarelli, Rodd Cyrus as Giuseppe, James D. Gish as Fabrizio, Ivan Hernandez as Signor Naccarelli and Anna Zavelson as Clara.
+Directed by Chay Yew, it "reexamined the musical ... from an Asian American perspective.

+The German-language premiere took place at the Landesbühnen Sachsen in 2018.
+The English text was translated by Roman Hinze, while the Italian remained unchanged from the original.
+The second interpretation of the musical in German took place in 2025 at the Musiktheater im Revier in Gelsenkirchen.
+The plot also remained untouched, despite the fact that the family from America speaks German and the Italian family speaks German with an Italian accent.